magpie-ea/magpie-v3-docs/docs/01_designing_experiments/05_mouse_and_eye_tracking.md

 After the trial you can retrieve the tracking data using [$magpie.mousetracking.getMouseTrack()](https://magpie-reference.netlify.app/#Mousetracking+getMouseTrack).

-For convenience you can also use [MousetrackingStart](https://magpie-reference.netlify.app/#mousetrackingstart) in your custom screens to start a new mouse track once it is rendered.
+For convenience, you can also use [MousetrackingStart](https://magpie-reference.netlify.app/#mousetrackingstart) in your custom screens to start a new mouse track once it is rendered.
 The component will be invisible to participants.

 ## Eye tracking
 Magpie supports [WebGazer](https://webgazer.cs.brown.edu), a library that can track participants' eye movements via their webcam.
-Due to licensing issues we cannot bundle WebgGazer with magpie, so you need to install it first using the following command in your terminal.
+Due to licensing issues we cannot bundle WebGazer with magpie, so you need to install it first using the following command in your terminal.
 (Note that WebGazer is licensed under the GNU Public License.)

 ```shell